f5devcentral/ansible-role-f5ansible/README.md

  - python >= 2.7

-This role requires Ansible 2.7 or higher.
+Due to significant changes in some of the plugins, to ensure all of the elements function correctly the Ansible requirement has been changed to 2.8 or higher.
 Requirements are listed in the metadata file.

 ## Installation